-- Ensuring members behave with integrity and lead a culture where acting in the public interest is visibly and consistently demonstrated thereby protecting the reputation of the IJB - Creating the conditions to ensure that all IJB members and the IJB's partners (Midlothian Council and NHS Lothian) are able to fulfil their responsibilities in accordance with legislative and regulatory requirements - Providing clear reasoning and evidence for decisions in both public records and explanations to stakeholders and being explicit about the criteria, rationale and considerations used.
-In due course, ensuring that the impact and consequences of those decisions are clear - Developing formal and informal partnerships to allow resources to be used more efficiently and outcomes achieved more effectively - Having a clear vision, which is an agreed formal statement of the IJB's purpose and intended outcomes containing appropriate performance indicators, which provide the basis for the IJB's overall strategy, planning and other decisions - Considering and balancing the combined economic, social and environmental impact of policies and plans when taking decisions about service provision - Ensuring decision makers receive objective and rigorous analysis of a variety of options indicating how intended outcomes would be achieved and associated risks.
-Therefore ensuring best value is achieved however services are provided - Establishing and implementing robust planning and control cycles that cover strategic and operational plans, priorities and targets - Ensuring the medium term financial strategy integrates and balances service priorities, affordability and other resource constraints - Developing and maintaining an effective workforce plan to enhance the strategic allocation of resources

-- Implementing robust and integrated risk management arrangements and ensuring that they are working effectively - Making decisions based on relevant, clear objective analysis and advice pointing out the implications and risks inherent in the IJB's financial position and outlook - Aligning the risk management strategy and policies on internal control with achieving objectives - Evaluating and monitoring risk management and internal control on a regular basis - Ensuring effective counter fraud and anti-corruption arrangements are in place - Ensuring additional assurance on the overall adequacy and effectiveness of the framework of governance, risk management and control is provided by the internal auditor - Ensuring an audit committee or equivalent group/ function, which is independent of the executive and accountable to the governing body: provides a further source of effective assurance regarding arrangements for managing risk and maintaining an effective control environment and that its recommendations are listened to and acted upon - Ensuring financial management supports both long term achievement of outcomes and short-term financial and operational performance - Ensuring robust arrangements for assessing the extent to which the principles contained in the Framework have been applied and publishing the results on the assessment, including an action plan for improvement and evidence to demonstrate good governance (the annual governance statement) - Ensuring that recommendations for corrective action made by the external auditor are acted upon.
+- Ensuring members behave with integrity and lead a culture where acting in the public interest is visibly and consistently demonstrated thereby protecting the reputation of the IJB - Creating the conditions to ensure that all IJB members and the IJB's partners (Midlothian Council and NHS Lothian) are able to fulfil their responsibilities in accordance with legislative and regulatory requirements - Having a clear vision, which is an agreed formal statement of the IJB's purpose and intended outcomes containing appropriate performance indicators, which provide the basis for the IJB's overall strategy, planning and other decisions - Developing and maintaining an effective workforce plan to enhance the strategic allocation of resources and to ensure best value is achieved. - Evaluating and monitoring risk management and internal control on a regular basis - Ensuring additional assurance on the overall adequacy and effectiveness of the framework of governance, risk management and control is provided by the internal auditor - Ensuring an audit committee, which is independent of the executive and accountable to the IJB, provides a further source of effective assurance regarding arrangements for managing risk and maintaining an effective control environment and that its recommendations are listened to and acted upon - Ensuring robust arrangements for assessing the extent to which the principles contained in the Framework have been applied and publishing the results on the assessment, including an action plan for improvement and evidence to demonstrate good governance (the annual governance statement) - Ensuring that recommendations for corrective action made by the external auditor are acted upon.

-Midlothian IJB's financial management arrangements conform to the requirements of the CIPFA Statement on the role of the Chief Financial Officer in Local Government.
-The Chief Financial Officer has overall responsibility for the IJB's financial arrangements and is professionally qualified and suitably experienced.
+Midlothian IJB's financial management arrangements conform to the requirements of the CIPFA Statement on the role of the Chief Finance Officer in Local Government.
+The Chief Finance Officer has overall responsibility for the IJB's financial arrangements and is professionally qualified and suitably experienced.